 For school, use tortillas if you make the tacos at home.
 Or, put the meat in a small thermos and let the kids fill hard-shell tacos at school.

 Try a pot pie that promises you won't miss the meat or animal products.

-Kids get a great burger without the mess of cheese, bacon and mushrooms falling onto their laps.
+Kids get a great burger without the mess of cheese, bacon, and mushrooms falling into their laps.

 Kabobs for kids!
 Keep the veggies warm to retain that freshly-grilled taste.

 These burrito ideas vary your kids' lunches with a few changes in ingredients.

 46. Vegetable Lasagna

 Kids won't be able to tell they're eating zucchini and mushrooms.
 They'll just know the lasagna's good.

 47. Cheese and Sausage Quiche